Oregon Clean Grid Summit: Q&A With Attendees

 • Attendees at the 2024 Clean Grid Summit participate in breakout table top conversations abut the future of clean energy infrastructure in Oregon.
 The words "1st Annual Oregon Clean Grid Summit" across the top of the photo

-Summit attendance was broad – from scientists and environmental justice leaders to policy experts, business leaders and utility providers.
-OEC reached out to a few key attendees to learn more about the practical solutions they uncovered at the event, as well as their thoughts on the future of clean energy in Oregon.
+OEC reached out to a few attendees to learn more about what brought them to the event, their insights from the day’s panel and breakout discussions, and their thoughts on the future of clean energy in Oregon.
 The following is a compilation of our Q&A.

 Question #1.
 What brought you to the Clean Grid Summit?
 What were your biggest takeaways from the event?

-Barton Robison, OEC Board Member (attendee): I’m wildly ignorant about the region’s energy plans, especially as it relates to implementation that helps Oregon reach the state’s energy goals.
+Barton Robison, Willamette Partnership (attendee): I’m wildly ignorant about the region’s energy plans, especially as it relates to implementation that helps Oregon reach the state’s energy goals.
 My biggest takeaways were: it’s complicated!
 And that there’s a place at the table for lots of people with different areas of expertise.
 It made me feel so good to hear so many people say “I don’t understand how this works.”

 We really value the work the Glean Grid Collaborative is doing and the Summit provided a great opportunity to network with advocates, community leaders and experts in these issues.
 I always look for an opportunity to learn more about what leaders in this space are working on and how I can plug in from a policy perspective and highlight AWS and our work on renewable energy procurement and policy development.